zpainter/iassist/content/about/committees-and-groups.md

 date = "2020-10-08 20:00:25 +0300"
 draft = "false"
 +++
+## Standing Committees and Action and Interest Groups

+IASSIST has an Administrative Committee and six Standing Committees.
+In addition there are appointed committees and action and interest groups.
+The Administrative Committee will establish Committees and Groups as required.

 [Committees](#committees) **|** [Action Groups](#action-groups) **|** [Interest Groups](#interest-groups)

 ## Committees

-IASSIST Standing Committees are responsible for the day-to-day running of the organization.
+The Administrative Committee and the Standing Committees are responsible for the day-to-day running of the organization.

 #### [Administrative Committee](/about/officials) {#administrative-committee}
 The Administrative Committee is the executive body of IASSIST.
 It implements policies, develops future directions, and coordinates activities for the organization.